James-d-Harris/QuickChange/Project Documentation/validation.md

         - Are the gameplay, background, and assets attention-grabbing and entertaining?

             - The gameplay is simple and interactive.
 I like the coin movement and that the customer is Obama.
 The background is a little bland and doesn't really look like a store.
 It kind of looks like you set up shop on the side of the street behind some windows.

+2. Thelma Davis

+    - Gameplay:

+        - How does the game look?

+            - Looks cartoony and kindof childish in a good way.
+I think it would be entertaining, but only to younger kids

+        - What do you think of the register UI and menu screens?

+            - It looks easy to use and helpful, serves it's purpose but looks a little minimalist

+        - Do you feel the game was interactive and entertaining?

+            - Yea but just for younger kids

+        - Rate the difficulty of playing from 1-10.

+            - 4

+        - Were the game mechanics easy to understand and use?

+            - Yea it's super easy to understand.
+I like that there is something that keeps track of the money pulled out

+        - Was the objective of the game clear?

+            - It's almost kind of self-explanatory, but I can see some little kids not getting it at first

+        - What could we improve moving forward?

+            -  Maybe adding some instructions.
+And decorating the store your in more

+    - Usage:

+        - Would you use this game, and in what environment?

+            - As an adult, I personally wouldn't use it

+        - Would you recommend this game to others?

+            - Yea I'd recommend this game to parents of children that seem to struggle with math.
+Or if parents just want something constructive for their kids to do.

+        - Who do you think could benefit most from this game?

+            - Kids, or maybe tutors or teachers

+        - Does the game feel fun and educational simultaneously?

+            - Yes, seems entertaining to be something that teaches math

+        - How long would you or your kids spend playing?

+            - If there are other levels, I can see a kid being entertained for a good 15-30 minutes

+    - Inception Follow-ups

+        - What other kinds of level designs or environments would you like to see?

+            - A different store, or other customers than obama

+        - Are the menu screens simple to understand and do you feel they provide easy access to kids?

+            - Yea, i think they are simple and pretty straight-forward

+        - Are the gameplay, background, and assets attention-grabbing and entertaining?

+            - Yea it all seems like it would keep a kids attention

+        - Are real-life money skills adequately covered in the game?

+            - Yes but in a very simple way, teaches good core foundations for kids to know